a10networks/a10-terraform/README.md

 ## Bug Reporting and Feature Requests

 Please submit bug reports and feature requests via GitHub issues.
-When reporting bugs, please include the playbook that demonstrates the bug and the Ansible output.
-Stack traces are always nice, but playbooks work well.
+When reporting bugs, please include the Terraform script that demonstrates the bug and the output.
+Stack traces are always nice.
 Ensure that any sensitive information is redacted as Issues, and Pull Requests are publicly viewable.

 ## Contact